Benefits of Using a Water Softener

-Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year lifetime.
+Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
 In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

-If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
-The scale is a poor heat conductor.
-It can shorten the life of your heating element, because it has to work more to heat water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+The scale is a bad heat conductor.
+It can reduce the life of your heating element, because it has to work more to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals collect on your skin and in your hair, making it look dull.
+Hard water minerals collect on your skin and in your hair, causing it to look dull.
 It can also cause painful razor burn.

 Soft water is superior at cleaning soap residue, so you’ll have softer skin and sleeker hair.
-Plus, your clothes will look more colorful and your dishes will look cleaner.
+Plus, your clothes will look more colorful and your dishes will have fewer spots.

 Less Soap and Cleaning Time

-When you have hard water, you have to use additional soap for a decent lather.
+When you have hard water, you have to use additional soap for a good lather.
 The minerals in hard water react with soap.
 This makes a scum on showers.

-With soft water, you won’t need to use as much time cleaning to remove soap scum.
+With soft water, you won’t need to use as much time cleaning to get rid of soap scum.
 You’ll also use less soap.